Toglefritz/Brine/brine_cloud_functions/README.md

 # Brine_Cloud_Functions

+This repository contains a series of functions that, when deployed to Firebase, form the backend infrastructure for the Bine monitor.

 ## To emulate functions:

 Run firebase emulators:start and check the output for the URL of the Emulator Suite UI.
 It defaults to localhost:4000, but may be hosted on a different port on your machine.
 Enter that URL in your browser to open the Emulator Suite UI.